If someone has caused your injury, we can help ensure your financial security.

 Within moments after a car accident, a victims who has been active and independent becomes immobilized and dependent on others to meet his or her basic needs.
 Suffering a spinal cord injury in a car accident is truly a devastating injury with profound consequences to both the victim and those that surround him.
 It is a catastrophic injury with potential devastating impacts including far-reaching physical, psychological, vocational and social consequences.
 If you or your loved one has suffered a car accident related spinal cord injury there will no doubt be stages of grief that one will go through which will take an emotional toll on your overall well-being.
 For a car accident victim that has suffered a spinal cord injury, going from an active independent person one minute, to being dependent on others, for the remainder of your life, will no doubt cause grief, distress, anger, frustration, anxiety, sadness and despair.

-As spinal cord injury lawyers, we understand that there is nothing predictable about the physical and psychological sequelae of a spinal cord injury.
+We understand that there is nothing predictable about the physical and psychological sequelae of a spinal cord injury.
 We understand that there may be many physical and psychosocial changes that will accompany a spinal cord injury, such as:

 We understand the innumerable and unforeseeable circumstances in the lives of our clients after suffering from a car accident related spinal cord injuries.
 Adapting to a spinal cord injury is a life-long and expensive process.
 One thing is for certain, if your injury was caused by the negligence of another driver, then you may be entitled to compensation to help fund your lifelong medical and rehabilitation needs.
 As your car accident spinal cord lawyers, we aggressively fight for every dollar to comprehensively support your current and future needs resulting from the onset of this catastrophic injury, through to the end of your life expectancy.